A short description and appreciation.

 Engine: One 815 hp Bristol Perseus XII engine (gave 900 hp plus for short bursts)

-Max speed 223 mph (with engine on emergency power), Cruising speed 135 mph.
+Max speed 223 mph (with the engine on emergency power), Cruising speed 135 mph.

 Range and Endurance: - The subject of controversy; see main text.

-Armament: four 0.303 Browning machine guns with 600 rounds per gun housed in electrically operated turret.
+Armament: four 0.303 Browning machine guns with 600 rounds per gun housed in an electrically operated turret.
 Two 250 lb "B" or "SAP" bomb or 100 lb anti-submarine bomb could be carried (one beneath each wing) and a standard RAF light series carrier bomb rack could also be fitted beneath each wing.
-Each carrier could hold 4 x 20 lb or 2 x 40 lb bombs or incendiaries.
-Thus the potential total bomb load of the Roc was 660 Ibs.
+Each carrier could hold 4 x 24 lb "Cooper bombs" or 30 Ib incendiaries or 2 x 40 lb bombs or incendiaries. .

 A factory-fresh Roc on a test flight.
 Note in the top picture the projections under the fuselage, these are the rearmost pair of four fittings for attaching the catapult launch trolley.